miketaylr/miketaylr.com-blog/_posts/2022-10-24-how-to-get-the-chrome-major-verison-from-the-user-agent-or-ua-ch-headers.md

 <img alt="a photorealistic AI-generated image of a rabbit in a field. both of its ears appear to be on the same side of its head" src="https://miketaylr.com/posts/assets/hide-or-hair.png" style="border:1px solid #ccc; width: 100%">

-Before I spend any energy improving the docs ([thanks for the bug, Alex][bug]), let me try to give the simplest answer to the question: how do I find out what major version of Chromium a user is one in the year 2022+?
+Before I spend any energy improving the docs ([thanks for the bug, Alex][bug]), let me try to give the simplest answer to the question: how do I find out what major version of Chromium a user is on in the year 2022+?

 There's two ways to go about this.
 <br>